May 24, 2017

 Baking soda bath

-Stop the spread of fresh stains by sprinkling on baking soda to remove any loose oils.
-Give it a few minutes as the baking soda absorbs excess oils, then lightly brush off with an absorbent cloth.
+Baking soda can help neutralize odor, and it can also help stop the spread of fresh stains as well.
+Start by sprinkling on baking soda to remove any loose oils.
+Then, let the baking soda rest for a few minutes as it absorbs excess oils, and follow up by lightly brushing it off with an absorbent cloth.
 Soak the garment in distilled white vinegar for about 15 minutes, rinse, and then scrub with liquid dish soap before washing.

-This is ideal for eliminating the yellow stains we sometimes notice.
-Whip up a paste of hydrogen peroxide and baking soda — not too thin, but not too thick either.
+Whip up a paste of hydrogen peroxide and baking soda — not too thin, but not too thick.
 Rub into the stain, leave on for about 5 minutes, then launder as usual.

 The Natural should not be considered medical advice.
 If you have any questions about your health, please consult a physician.